supposedly/nutshell/README.md

 3. Using Python's bundled *pip* package manager, execute the terminal command `pip install -r requirements.txt` (or any of its variations -- you may need to try `python -m pip install`, `python3 -m pip install`, `py -m pip install` on Windows, ...)
-4. Write your own rueltable, then continue with the **Usage** section below.
+4. Write your own rueltabel, then continue with the **Usage** section below.

 ## Usage
 ```bash